 Pros and cons of non-QM loans

 With non-QM loans, the lender is assuming most of the risk.
 Therefore, lenders can impose their requirements and terms.
 Generally, lenders tend to be more flexible in their conditions.
 This could make it easier for a borrower to qualify for a non-QM loan when other mortgage loans aren't an option.
-Non-QM loans also allow the purchaser to borrow above the conforming limit Fannie Mae and Freddie Mac set.
+Non-QM loans allow the purchaser to borrow above the conforming limit set by Fannie Mae and Freddie Mac.
 These loans are also called Jumbo Loans.

 Non-QM loans are typically kept in a lender's portfolio, whereas QM loans are eligible for sale to secondary market investors.
 With a non-QM loan, you may be more likely to maintain the relationship of having your original lender as your servicer instead of having your loan sold and serviced by other lenders.